apify/apify-docs/sources/platform/storage/index.md

 ## Key-value store {#key-value-store}

-The [key-value store](./key_value_store.md) is ideal for saving data records such as files, screenshots of web pages, and PDFs or for persisting your actors' state.
+The [key-value store](./key_value_store.md) is ideal for saving data records such as files, screenshots of web pages, and PDFs or for persisting your Actor's state.
 The records are accessible under a unique name and can be written and read quickly.

 ![Key-value store graphic](../images/key-value-overview.svg)